Coffee bean: Composition

 The term "green coffee bean" refers to unroasted mature or immature coffee beans.
 These have been processed by wet or dry methods to remove the outer pulp and mucilage and have an intact wax layer on the outer surface.
 When immature, they are green.
 When mature, they have a brown to yellow or reddish color and typically weigh 300 to 330 mg per dried coffee bean.
 Nonvolatile and volatile compounds in green coffee beans, such as caffeine, deter many insects and animals from eating them.
 Further, both nonvolatile and volatile compounds contribute to the flavor of the coffee bean when it is roasted.
 Nonvolatile nitrogenous compounds (including alkaloids, trigonelline, proteins, and free amino acids) and carbohydrates are of major importance in producing the full aroma of roasted coffee and for its biological action.
 Since the mid-2000s, green coffee extract has been sold as a nutritional supplement and has been clinically studied for its chlorogenic acid content and for its lipolytic and weight-loss properties.
+According to a 2024 publication, The Growing Altitude Influences the Flavor Precursors, Sensory Characteristics and Cupping Quality of the Pu'er Coffee Bean, the concentration of trace elements, alkaloids, and CGAs in coffee beans decreased with the increase in growing altitude, while the content of fatty acids increased, and the content of organic acids showed no obvious change trends.

 Nonvolatile alkaloids

 Caffeine (1,3,7-trimethylxanthine) is the alkaloid most present in green and roasted coffee beans.
 The content of caffeine is between 1.0% and 2.5% by weight of dry green coffee beans.
-The content of caffeine does not change during maturation of green coffee beans.
+The content of caffeine does not change during maturation of green coffee beans, but higher caffeine content is found in plants grown at higher altitudes.
 Lower concentrations of theophylline, theobromine, paraxanthine, liberine, and methylliberine can be found.
 The concentration of theophylline, an alkaloid noted for its presence in green tea, is reduced during the roasting process, usually about 15 minutes at 230 C, whereas the concentrations of most other alkaloids are not changed.
 The solubility of caffeine in water increases with temperature and with the addition of chlorogenic acids, citric acid, or tartaric acid, all of which are present in green coffee beans.
 For example, 1 g of caffeine dissolves in 46 mL of water at room temperature, and 5.5 mL at 80 C. The xanthine alkaloids are odorless, but have a bitter taste in water, which is masked by organic acids present in green coffee.

-Trigonelline (N-methyl-nicotinate) is a derivative of vitamin B6 that is not as bitter as caffeine.
+Trigonelline (N-methyl-nicotinate) is a derivative of vitamin B3 that is not as bitter as caffeine.
 In green coffee beans, the content is between 0.6% and 1.0%.
 At a roasting temperature of 230 C, 85% of the trigonelline is degraded to nicotinic acid, leaving small amounts of the unchanged molecule in the roasted beans.